Looking for the best places to visit in North Island New Zealand? You’ve landed in the right place!

 ➡️ Abseil Inn

-Mangawhai is a small town on the east coast of the North Island of New Zealand, and it’s a great place to visit if you’re looking for some peace and quiet.
+Mangawhai is a small town on the east coast of the North Island.
+It’s a great place to visit if you’re looking for some peace and quiet.

 The best thing about Mangawhai is its beaches.
-There are plenty of them, and they’re all beautiful.
 The sand is white, the water sparkling blue.

-There are also some great walking and cycling tracks in the area, so it’s the perfect place to come if you’re looking to do a little bit of exploring.
+There are also some great walking and cycling tracks in the area.
+It’s the perfect place to come if you’re looking to do a little bit of exploring.

 And of course, Mangawhai is a great place to just relax and soak up the sun.
 It really is the perfect place to escape the hustle and bustle of the larger cities.